 If your boat is being transported by land there are a number of preparatory jobs to do to ensure that the transportation goes as smoothly as possible:-

-Drain the bilge: Pumping out waste water and other liquids will make the boat lighter to transport and prevent any potential leakages during transport.-
+Drain the bilge: Pumping out waste water and other liquids will make the boat lighter to deliver and prevent any potential leakages during transport.-

 Empty water and refuse stores: Any freshwater tanks and rubbish should be emptied from your boat.-